 Completion of Student Teaching, under the guidance of a Partner School Network master teacher and a university supervisor is required of each Teacher Education candidate.
-Student Teaching occurs during the senior year and is considered a "full time" experience.
-Candidates may not enroll for additional courses other than those required with Student Teaching while Student Teaching without special permission, nor should they engage in outside activities that divert attention and energy from Student Teaching.
+Student Teaching occurs during the senior year and is considered a "fulltime" experience.
+Candidates may not enroll for additional courses other than those required with Student Teaching while Student Teaching without special permission by the dean, nor should they engage in outside activities that divert attention and energy from Student Teaching.